YilmazTasdelen/CleanCodeNotes/docs/README.md

 The notes cover a variety of clean code principles, including but not limited to:

+- Naming
+- Functions
+- Comments
-- Meaningful Variable Names
+- Formatting
-- Functions and Methods
+- Objects and Data Structure
 - Error Handling
-- Comments and Documentation
-- ...
+- Classes

 ## Contributions